Crowne Plaza, Christchurch: History

 Christchurch City Council convened a working party in 1983 and that group recommended for Victoria Street to be removed, and a tourist hotel be built in the north-west corner of Victoria Square.
 Whilst there was extensive public consultation on the proposed changes to the layout of Victoria Square, the public was not consulted about the hotel proposal.
 The city's architect suggested that an L-shaped building be appropriate for the corner site.
 An architectural competition was called for that received much attention from domestic and overseas firms.
 Five proposals were short-listed and more detailed plans invited.
 Those plans were provided by Air New Zealand, DFC New Zealand Limited, Sheraton Hotels, developers Paynter & Hamilton (brothers-in-law Albert Paynter and Hugh Hamilton), and Southern Pacific Hotels Corporation (SPHC).
 The latter, the Australian-based parent company of Travelodge, had engaged Warren and Mahoney as their architect, and their proposal was chosen in September 1984.
 Part of the proposal was to use the hotel as a convention centre in conjunction with the adjacent town hall, and to connect the two buildings via a pedestrian bridge at first floor level.

 While the Parkroyal was under construction, the changes to Victoria Square were constructed, based on the 1983 concept plan that was adhered to in all its main features.
 The landscape architects had chosen a plan with contoured earth mounds, and a meandering path towards the Avon River bridge; an earlier idea was to keep the symmetry of Victoria Square with a future pathway, in place of the road, going straight to the civic offices.
 But with a private building established there instead, the 1983 concept plan showed a meandering path that was seen as more appropriate.
 A large amphitheatre between the bridge and the hotel was allowed for.
 The Parkroyal was formally opened in early October 1988, and this was followed two weeks later, on 16 October, by the opening of stage I of the Victoria Square redevelopment.
 Stage II of Victoria Square was formally opened on 8 October 1989, with poor weather forcing the ceremony and speeches to move into the adjacent town hall.

+Following damage from the 2011 Christchurch earthquake, the hotel was demolished by April–May 2012.
 The Crowne Plaza group secured a lease in the Forsyth Barr Building at the opposite end of Victoria Square where it reopened in late 2017.